fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 Decorators can enhance the state of the component.
 They can add new methods.
 The new behavior is typically added before and/or after an existing method in the component

-Note: Implementation of this pattern invovles the Composition.
-Composition over inheritance (oe composite reuse principle) in OOP is the principle where classes should achieve polymorphic behavios and code reuse by their composition (by containing an instance of other classes that implement the desired functionality) rather than inheritance from the base or parent class.
+Note: Implementation of this pattern involves the Composition.
+Composition over inheritance (oe composite reuse principle) in OOP is the principle where classes should achieve polymorphic behaviors and code reuse by their composition (by containing an instance of other classes that implement the desired functionality) rather than inheritance from the base or parent class.
 This is especially important where languages like java do not allow multiple inheritance.